Automotive

 Made for long drives

 Long and night drives are also a breeze.
-When I was picking up and dropping off my beau in the South, I had to drive around Eton City in Laguna.
+When I was picking up and dropping off my friend in the South, I had to drive around Eton City in Laguna.
 Navigating expressways and almost pitch-black roads seems like a challenge, but nothing that can’t be conquered by the Next-Gen Territory.

 Every time a vehicle is detected by the sensor, the Blind Spot Information System (BLIS) with Rear Cross Traffic Alert sounds an alarm to notify me about an incoming vehicle.